The odd spectral localiser via asymptotic morphisms and quasi-projections: The asymptotic morphism

+The proof presented here is motivated by \cite{Higson-Kasparov:E-theory_KK-theory_groups}*{Section 8}.
 Recall that the odd unbounded Kasparov module~\( (\mathcal{A},E,D) \) gives a semi-split extension \eqref{eq:Kasparov_KK_to_extension} of \Cst-algebras.
 Connes and Higson has introduced in \cite{Connes-Higson:E-theory}, a ``standard'' asymptotic morphism associated to a semi-split extension of \Cst-algebras.
 Its induced map in K-theory coincides the one induced by the Kasparov product \eqref{eq:KK_index_pairing}:

 \begin{lemma}[\cite{Connes-Higson:E-theory}*{Lemme 10}] Let

 be an extension of \Cst-algebras, which is semi-split by a section~\( s\colon B\to A \).
 Then: \begin{enumerate} \item Let~\( (u_t)_{t\in [1,\infty)} \) be a approximate unit of~\( I \) which is quasi-central for~\( A \).
 Then there is an asymptotic morphism~\( (\Phi^{\mathrm{CH}}_t\colon\Co(0,1)\otimes B\to I)_{t\in[1,\infty)} \) given by